 And then there are the big anxieties, too hideous to name, the ones that build webs in your brain.
 These are shoved deep in my subconscious, like the flotsam and jetsam jettisoned to the dark corners of the basement: what if the suspicious mole turns out to be malignant; what if The Big One really hits Portland; what if …. well, 2020 has been replete with opportunities for anxiety, far too many to list here!

 Like those tucked-away items in my basement, I’m afraid to let go of these fears.
 My strange calculus: tucking them away is my insurance to keep them from happening.
 I know it’s not logical, but what worry is?
 And though I’ve shoved them to the back of my mind, I know they’re there.
 Sitting in the darkest corner, just like a spider.

 Every few years throughout my childhood, my family visited my grandparents and aunt in Plant City, Florida.
-I loved the way the gnarled, ancient live oaks, dripping with Spanish moss, leaned over the dirt road, holding us close as we drove the last half mile to my grandparents’ house.
+I loved the way the gnarled, ancient live oaks, dripping with Spanish moss, reached over the dirt road, holding us close as we drove the last half mile to my grandparents’ house.
+As soon as we piled out of the car, my brothers, sister and I would run out to the chicken yard and poke blades of sharp crabgrass through the chicken-wire, each of us hoping a chicken would come along and peck our special blade of grass.
 I loved the earthy, musty smell of the dirt near the henhouses in the back yard.
-As soon as we piled out of the car, my brothers, sister and I would run out to the chicken yard and poke blades of sharp crabgrass through the chicken-wire, each of us hoping a chicken would come along and peck our special blade of grass.
 I loved the mornings and afternoons when Aunt Barb would open the aluminum sideboard in the dining room (I can still hear the tinny, thin “thwank” as the doors resisted opening).
 I loved watching her hand me the red plastic, cowboy boot-shaped cup and pour “just a little Pepsi,” as she loved to say.
 A treat we’d never get at home, but when Barb was around, I’d get my boot cup full of Pepsi.

 But there were some things about my grandparents’ house that weren’t so magical.
 For one thing, the place was so hot and humid, I had to prepare myself for our arrival there.
 It wasn’t like slowly acclimating yourself to a cold swimming pool, or even being thrown into one.
 They had no air conditioning.
 In 90-plus degree heat, with equal, or higher, levels of humidity.
 And the bugs were bigger — much bigger.
 Spiders, two and three times the size of any in the Pacific Northwest.
 Ants: fire ants, the kind that could make you sick, really sick, if enough of them stung you.
 Ticks, big ones, that my mother and aunt would pick off the dog as they sat in the porch swing, lazy with the oppressive heat.
 There were dirt daubers: large, wasp-like insects that built nests stuck to the ceiling of that porch.
 Their nests resembled upside-down, miniature versions of sculpted pottery, beautiful in a rustic, ancient sort of way if you didn’t focus on what was inside: nature’s cornucopia of tiny dirt-daubers, just waiting to hatch and menace.